RFQs, vendor quotes, and the resulting purchase order — all in Business Central.

 - 3Capture and extract replies

 Quotes return by email, file upload, or a monitored shared mailbox.
-AI extracts the lines into structured Purchase Quotes and matches each line to your item catalogue.
+AI extracts the lines into structured Purchase Quotes and matches each to your item catalogue — automatically via a background agent, or on demand for you to review.

 - 4Compare and convert